-Investment Return of 0% for 2019 followed by 7.5% per year thereafter
+Investment Return of 0% for 2021 followed by 7.5% per year thereafter

-As illustrated above, one year of a flat return (0%) followed by a 7.5% return per year thereafter has a significant impact on the solvency projection of the System.
-This one year of underperformance results in the System being projected to go insolvent in 2041 assuming that the City does not adjust contributions and/or benefits.
+As illustrated above, one year of a flat return (0%) for the Plan year ending December 31, 2021 followed by a 7.5% return per year thereafter has a significant impact on the solvency projection of the System.
+Under this projection, the System is not projected to become insolvent but is expected to hit a low of 3% funded by the 2068 Plan Year.